-There are five main types of businesses / individuals that supply government agencies - goods and services suppliers, building construction consultants, building construction contractors, road and bridges consultants and roads and bridges contractors.
+There are four main types of businesses / individuals that supply government agencies - goods and services suppliers, building and construction / roads and bridges consultants, building and construction contractors and roads and bridges contractors.
 Opportunities are also available for subcontractors but in all but a few circumstances, this work is sourced through head contractors, rather than the Government.

 Goods and services suppliers

 Goods and services suppliers supply tangible supplies, for example computers, stationary and motor vehicles etc, as well as intangible supplies, for example accountancy services or training.

 Are goods and services suppliers prequalified?

 No. While there are some whole-of-government or cross agency standing offer/panel type arrangements in place for specific goods or services, there is no Government prequalification system for goods and services suppliers.
 If you would like to be included in the purchasing process it is important that government buyers know who you are and what you provide.
 See How to get known for more information.

 Building and construction / roads and bridges consultants

 What do building and construction / roads and bridges consultants do?